kubi79/openshift4/README.md

 # openshift4
-Deploy the openshift cluster.
+1. Deploy the openshift cluster.

-In below example I have installed Openshift Single Node (SNO) because it don't have resources to install full node cluster in private resources.
+In below example I have installed Openshift Single Node (SNO) because it don't have resources to install full node cluster on private resources.
 I was using Openshift Assisted Installer method.
 That method is the fastest way to get full functional one node cluster and doesn't need high resources.

 Minimum resource requirements: